PanosAntoniadis/PanosAntoniadis/README.md

 </h2>

 <p align=center>
 I work as a Machine Learning Engineer at <a target="_blank" href="https://deeplab.ai/">DeepLab</a>.
 My goal is to leverage data and AI to improve people’s lives.
-To that end, I implement machine learning models for brain-computer interfaces.
+To that end, I implement machine learning models for biomedical and neural engineering applications.
 My experience also includes domains like computer vision and speech recognition.
 </p>

 <p align=center>